 Meeting or Exceeding Standards in our Facilities

 We have invested significant time and resources in ensuring that the working conditions in all of our facilities meet or exceed the standards imposed by the governing laws.

 Worldwide Responsible Accredited Production

-We have obtained WRAP (Worldwide Responsible Accredited Production) certification for all of our manufacturing facilities that we operate in the United States, Honduras, El Salvador and Mexico, with all of our facilities outside the U.S. achieving either Gold or Platinum certification
+We have obtained WRAP (Worldwide Responsible Accredited Production) certification for all of our manufacturing facilities that we operate in Honduras, El Salvador and Mexico, with all of our facilities outside the U.S. achieving either Gold or Platinum certification

 Fair Labor Association

-Soffe is an affiliate of FLA (Fair Labor Association) as college licensees and we are a provisional participating company with FLA.
-This level of affiliation with FLA will further enhance human rights compliance monitoring for Delta Apparel plants and our third party contractors.
+We are an affiliate of the FLA (Fair Labor Association).
+Our affiliation with FLA will further enhance human rights compliance monitoring for Delta Apparel plants and our third party contractors.
 In addition, we have proactive programs to promote workplace safety, personal health, and employee wellness.

 Supporting Local Charities and Educational Institutions